 This policy applies to Walthamstow Academy.
-United Learning Trust requires the academy's local governing body (LGB) to review and update this policy annually (as a minimum).
-This policy is available on the academy website.
-This policy is ratified annually by the United Learning group board.
+United Learning Trust requires the School's Local Governing Body to review and update this policy annually (as a minimum).
+This policy is available on the school website.
+This policy is ratified annually by the United Learning Group Board.

-This policy has regard to the following guidance and advice:
+This policy has regard to the following guidance and advice, as amended from time to time (and any supplemental guidance/advice referred to therein):